josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 <code-example path="testing/src/app/dashboard/dashboard-hero.component.spec.ts" region="click-test"></code-example>

-The component's `selected` property returns an `EventEmitter`, which looks like an RxJS synchronous `Observable` to consumers.
+The `selected` property of the component returns an `EventEmitter`, which looks like an RxJS synchronous `Observable` to consumers.
 The test subscribes to it *explicitly* just as the host component does *implicitly*.

-If the component behaves as expected, clicking the hero's element should tell the component's `selected` property to emit the `hero` object.
+If the component behaves as expected, clicking the element for the hero should tell the `selected` property of the component to emit the `hero` object.

-The test detects that event through its subscription to `selected`.
+The test detects that event through the associated subscription to `selected`.

 <a id="trigger-event-handler"></a>